L'Amour à la plage: Analysis

+The refrain is inspired by a melody from the 5th act of the opera Don Quichotte, written by French composer Jules Massenet.

 Chart performance

 In France, "L'Amour à la plage" debuted at number 39 on the chart edition of 21 June 1986, reached a peak of number five nine weeks later, which remained Niagara's highest position on the French Singles Chart, and spent a total of 19 weeks in the top 50, eight of them in the top ten.
 It was certified Silver disc by the Syndicat National de l'Édition Phonographique.
 On the Music & Medias pan-Eurochart Hot 100 chart, it started at number 83 on 19 July 1986, attained a peak of number 30 twice, and fell off the chart after 16 weeks of presence.
 It also spent 13 weeks on the Eurochart Airplay Top 50 with a peak at number 23 twice.

 Cover versions

 "L'Amour à la plage" was covered, among others, by Lorie, Virginie Ledoyen, Suarez, Alice et Moi & Alice on the Roof, and by Collectif Métissé.
 There is also a cover in Vietnamese by Ngọc Lan with the name Tình Yêu Biển Xanh.